 Extra Virgin Olive Oil

 Sorry, our Olive Oil is sold out for 2014.
-Watch for our 2015 Olive Oil Futures, coming late September!
+Order 2015 Olive Oil Futures Now!

 Our Olive Oil is 100% cold pressed and Extra Virgin from our own ranch grown heirloom Mission Olives.
 Slow Food has listed Mission Olives on their Ark of Taste as an endangered variety in need of preserving.
 Mission olives are known for their complex but balanced flavor profiles.
 Our farm has over 200 of orchards, many of the olives are old heirloom plantings.
 Many olive oil producers from across the state purchase our olives to add to their own award-winning oil labels.
 Oil from our olives has won top honors at international Extra Virgin Olive Oil competitions under a myriad of labels including our own.
 When you purchase olive oil directly from our ranch, you can feel confident knowing that it is of the very highest quality; its taste and heath-giving qualities optimized by our environment-enhancing practices.

 We harvest the majority of our olives for oil late in the season, once all the fruit has turned black.
 This produces a very mild buttery flavor with a bouquet of subtle floral undertones.
 This oil is excellent for using daily in salad dressings, marinades, sautéing, making mayonnaise, etc. Its mild flavor is also quite popular with children.
 We also do a mid-season harvest where a small percentage of the fruit is still green and the rest is mostly red or black.
 This produces an oil with a bit more depth and a bold peppery finish.
 Many people are accustomed to a stronger oil and prefer a hint of grassy spicy notes to balance an oil that’s overall smooth and well-balanced.